otrebski/fp-reading-club/README.md

 ## Micro-workshop
 Microworkshop is proposition of workshop for 45-90 minutes.
-It can be a list of exercies to specific FP concept
+It can be a list of exercises for specific FP topics.

-Topics:
+Topics propositions:
 - Reader Monad
 - Writer Monad
 - Monad transformer